

 As part of this commitment Flinders University offers health, counselling and disability services to those students who have experienced, witnessed, or been told about an incident of sexual harassment or sexual assault.

-The Safety on Campus page provides information about the support services available and how to report an incident of sexual harassment or sexual assault.
+The Safety and Respect at Flinders page provides information about the support services available and how to report an incident of sexual harassment or sexual assault.

 Learn more about these services.